Sanshray1511/Sanx-Explorer/README.md

 # Sanx-Explorer
-This is a Tabbed Explorer made in Visual Basic
+This is my Tabbed Explorer made in Visual Basic.